TL;DR: Your Supabase app may be leaking data right now. RLS is the fix. Most AI tools skip it. Here is how to check — and how to close the gap fast.

 The fix is one line: swap USING(true) for USING(auth.uid() = user_id).
 That scopes each query to the user's own rows.

-The Right Rule for Each Table
+What is Right Rule for Each Table?

 For any table that stores user data: turn RLS on in the Supabase dashboard, then add one policy per action.
 This is the SELECT policy: